ShafayetB/Google/Google Digital Garage/Google Digital Garage.md

 - [ ] Time and dates written in the local format
 - [ ] Exchange rate information
 - [ ] Free giveaways for local customers

+## Module 8 - Be Noticed with Search Ads

 Search engine marketing can also be called what?